itsfreddyrb/ofac/README.md

 ## Features

-- Downloads OFAC SDN list in XML format
+- Downloads OFAC SDN list in XML format (keep in mind that it does not save the file, it downloads it, uses it but it won't keep it)
 - Parses OFAC SDN list and extracts relevant information
 - Downloads UN Security Council Consolidated list in XML format
 - Parses UN Security Council Consolidated list and extracts relevant information